Crawlers / Sunday January 11, 2026

 As you can see, not all types of web crawlers behave the same once they land on your website.
 Some are efficient, structured, and respectful of your resources.
 Others act unpredictably, ignoring your rules and consuming more bandwidth than your actual visitors.
 Recognizing these differences helps you balance visibility with performance and stop unnecessary traffic before it affects your users.

-Think of it as managing your airport’s runway schedule.
-Commercial flights follow strict air traffic control instructions, while rogue jets appear without clearance, demanding fuel and attention.
-In the same way, search engine crawlers follow crawl-delay rules, revisit pages when needed, and leave once their tasks are complete.
+Search engine crawlers follow crawl-delay rules, revisit pages when needed, and leave once their tasks are complete.
 Malicious bots, on the other hand, flood your server with constant requests, often disregarding security protocols and slowing your website down.

-How Crawler Types Differ in Purpose and Behavior:
+How Crawler Types Differ in Purpose and Behavior

 | Crawler Type | Purpose | Crawl Frequency | Follows Rules (robots.txt) | Server Impact | Overall Effect |